Try making your own cactus arrangement with these super easy to use paper succulents templates that can be used with the Cricut or made just by hand.

 My favorite are the cabbage like succulents that line the front of our housing complex.
 It looks relatively easy to maintain so I’ve been meaning to break off a piece and taking it indoors.

 In the meantime, I created some even easier to maintain indoor succulent decor with this paper version.
 They are actually really simple to make and assemble and they last forever!

 *this article contains affiliate links for your convenience, see full disclosures here

-Materials for Cardstock Succulents
+Materials for Paper Succulents

 Cardstock – I just pulled green cardstock from various packages I already had.
 My only recommendation is to use cardstock with a colored center.
 Here are the different packages of cardstock I used.

 - Assorted Starter Pack – Basic assorted colors, great starter pack, perfect weight for most papercraft projects

 - Cricut Joy Insert Card Packs – You don’t have to use these with the Cricut Joy, they are nice material kids for cardmaking.